 This is a felony offense punishable by up to 15 years in prison and a fine of $30,000.
 If the victim is 13-15 and the defendant was not more than four years older but more than two years older, the maximum punishment is 5 years in prison.

-Fifth-degree sexual assault: This includes engaging in nonconsensual sexual contact or knowingly masturbating or exposing one’s genitals in the presence of a child under 16 years of age.
+Fifth-degree sexual assault includes engaging in nonconsensual sexual contact or knowingly masturbating or exposing one’s genitals in the presence of a child under 16 years of age.
 The punishment misdemeanor offense is up to one year of imprisonment and a fine of up to $3,000.
 If the defendant has a prior conviction, this could become a felony offense punishable by up to 7 years in prison and a fine of up to $14,000.